 Modern California Houses, Case Study Houses 1945-1962, Reinhold, 1962.
 Julius Shulman cover photo of Case Study House No. 22 by Pierre Koenig.
 (From my collection) .

-McCoy will always be best remembered for her masterpiece, the above Modern California Houses, Case Study Houses 1945-1962, her going away gift to her long-time friend and editor, John Entenza (see below), who was leaving Los Angeles permanently to head Chicago’s Graham Foundation to which he was named director two years earlier.
+McCoy will always be best remembered for her masterpiece, the above Modern California Houses, Case Study Houses 1945-1962, her going away gift to her long-time friend and editor, John Entenza (see below), who was leaving Los Angeles permanently for his lucrative sinecure at Chicago’s Graham Foundation to which he was named director two years earlier.
 This book, financed largely by grants from said Foundation, combines her insightful prose with Julius Shulman’s images to bring to us the essence of Southern California architecture and lifestyle.
 The book is in it’s third edition and remains a steady seller in current publisher Hennessey & Ingalls back catalog.
 The first Reinhold edition seen above with the Shulman image of Pierre Koenig’s Case Study House No. 22 is highly prized by collectors and extremely hard to find in collectible condition.
 The book was widely reviewed in both the popular press and architectural journals.

 John Entenza ca. 1940, about the time of his hostile takeover of California Arts & Architecture.
 From The Story of Eames Furniture by Marilyn and John Neuhart, p.
 89. Esther McCoy credited as the source of the image.